terraform-viettelidc/terraform-provider-vcloud/website/docs/d/nsxv_firewall_rule.html.markdown

 ---
 layout: "vcd"
-page_title: "VMware Cloud Director: vcloud_nsxv_firewall_rule"
+page_title: "Viettel IDC Cloud: vcloud_nsxv_firewall_rule"
 sidebar_current: "docs-vcd-data-source-nsxv-firewall-rule"
 description: |-
-  Provides a VMware Cloud Director firewall rule data source for advanced edge gateways (NSX-V).
+  Provides a Viettel IDC Cloud firewall rule data source for advanced edge gateways (NSX-V).
 This can be used to read existing rules by ID and use its attributes in other resources.
 ---

 # vcd\_nsxv\_firewall\_rule

-Provides a VMware Cloud Director firewall rule data source for advanced edge gateways (NSX-V).
+Provides a Viettel IDC Cloud firewall rule data source for advanced edge gateways (NSX-V).
 This can be used to read existing rules by ID and use its attributes in other resources.

 ~> **Note:** This data source requires advanced edge gateway.